SMattsson/bandlimited-waveforms/README.md

 It will generate a header file square_table.h that you can include in your Teensy audio library project who utilizes about 65k of flash

-To make a lookup table who uses less flash execute:
+To make a lookup table that uses less flash execute:
 `python3 blwftal --square --compact`
-This will make a header who utilizes half the flash space of the previous one, about 32k.
+This will make a header that utilizes half the flash space of the previous one, about 32k.

-Take a look in the examples folder for examples how to implement with the Teensy Audio Library.
+Take a look in the examples folder for example how to implement with the Teensy Audio Library.

 ## TODO
 * Add other basic waveforms other than square and saw wave
-* Add example on how to use a lookup table with the --compact option
+* Add an example on how to use a lookup table with the --compact option
-* Add example on how to make a pulse wave with variable duty cycle
+* Add an example on how to make a pulse wave with a variable duty cycle
 * Add more generated headers that are ready for use
 * Add sound examples.